Would love your thoughts, please comment at the end of the post!

 - Ferrous Gluconate

-According to the University of Rochester Medical Center, the main reason for iron deficiency after gastric bypass is the fact that post-surgery, the area where iron-rich foods get absorbed, which is the duodenum, gets bypassed.
+According to the University of Rochester Medical Center, the main reason for iron deficiency after gastric bypass is the fact that post-surgery, the area where iron-rich foods get absorbed (duodenum) gets bypassed.

 Can Gastric Bypass Cause Low Iron?